 A collection of the best and most impactful localized assets of the year.

-As 2023 kicks off, we wanted to start by summarizing this past year and celebrating the localization industry’s growth.
-Oftentimes, localization can go unrecognized despite the important part it plays in customer experience for any company catering to diverse audiences.
+To kick off 2024, we wanted to look back on this past year and celebrate the localization industry’s growth.
+Oftentimes, localization can go unrecognized despite the important part it plays in the customer experience that any modern-day company delivers to diverse audiences.

 Localization is a time-consuming, complex process with many moving parts.
 Whether a company has a localization team of 20 or a team of one, the people behind the curtain work hard to give globally and culturally diverse audiences equally native experiences.

-To celebrate the Localization Managers, Marketing Managers, and team leads that make the magic happen, we selected some of the top localization assets of 2022 from a pool of submissions.
+To celebrate the Localization Managers, Marketing Managers, and team leads that make the magic happen, we selected some of the top localization assets of 2023 from a pool of submissions.
 The following collection showcases the incredible impact of these localization initiatives on international brands and the industry at large.

 Submitted by Debora Cohen, Head of Localization at AppsFlyer, a mobile marketing analytics & attribution platform